 - cluster parallelism: a process executing across a cluster of networked machines

+We need to see what we can extract from the compute-intensive work on MPP systems and apply/adapt to data-intensive distributed systems to describe the patterns of parallelism.

 These approaches have common concerns and remain today (as viewed by an implementer):

 - How do I break up a task (algorithmically) into multiple processes?
+Or data across nodes?

 - How do I map this efficiently to an execution/deployment architecture?
+MapReduce or other distribution mechanism?

 - How do less expert programmers take full advantage of parallelism?
+More libraries than just MapReduce?

 - What kinds of code (compiler) optimization are possible to match the hardware?
+How is this adapted for data query?

 - What happens to the program/code if the hardware configuration changes, such as different number of processors and/or different connections among processors?
+Or if you loose a data node?

 - How do I manage shared resources, e.g., locking/contention features?
+Or eventual consistency in a distributed system?

-- How do the resulting parallel efforts merge back or aggregate into a single result?
+- How do the resulting parallel efforts merge back or aggregate into a single result? in MapReduce and/or other methods?

 - How do I optimize the performance of aggregation?